Advanced Listening Query Builder

 Begin crafting your Topic by selecting a query type from the dropdown menu.

 Queries can include multiple keywords or operators.
-Use the And/Or buttons to widen or narrow your search as necessary.

 You can apply optional filters to specify post language and posts that contain images or videos.
 Advanced Twitter Filters can be set for post country, user country, tracked website and more.